bcgov/nr-document-management-showcase/docs/admin-guide.md

 2. Enter your search criteria using Metadata Search, Full-text Search, or a combination of both.

-   <u>Note:</u> The Engagement ID field in the Metadata Search area is the ID of an application request submitted by a client from the NR Online Services portal.
+   *Note*: The Engagement ID field in the Metadata Search area is the ID of an application request submitted by a client from the NR Online Services portal.

 3. Set the search Results Options by adjusting the number of search results per page and the field sort order.
 The search is saved to the My Saved Queries tray.

-   <u>Note:</u> If you are going to reuse the search, you can save it as a query.
+   *Note*: If you are going to reuse the search, you can save it as a query.
 Click Search Actions, select Save Search, enter a name for the query, and click OK**.

 4. Click Search.
 The Search Results screen displays the results from a search operation.
 A successful search displays a list of documents with a link to each document.
 If the search returns no results, the message Found 0 potential items displays.